AriFordsham/GHCWiki/garbage-collector-notes.md

 ```

 The scheduler picks up a thread off the run queand decides what to do with it.
-If it is runnable, then it called StgRun to run it.
-It then later examines the “ret” value that is set to see why the the thread stopped.
+If it is runnable, then it calles the function StgRun() to run it.
+At the end of the code block, the variable “ret” is set to indicate why the the thread stopped.

-Haskell threads are not time sliced via timer in the way that OS threads are. \[cross check is there is some time sliced mechanism\] Instead they are interreupted by certain commonly occuring events.
+Haskell threads are not time-sliced via a timer (potentially a time rinterrupt) the way OS threads are \[cross check if there is some time sliced mechanism\].
+Instead they are interreupted by certain commonly occuring events.
 Due to the lazy nature of Haskell thunks need to be created and values need to be computed very often.
 Hence the execution of a thread entails lots of of memory allocation.
-Whenever a thread has run out of space in its current block, it returns control back to the scheduler.
+One of the ways the execution of a thread is interrupted is when a thread has run out of space in its current block - it then returns control back to the scheduler.

+A GHC block is a 4k page that is page aligned for the OS VM system.

+Here is what the scheduler does with the "ret" -

 ```wiki
     switch (ret) {